Cultural and Social Events

 A professional guided tour is one of the best ways to learn about Prague.
 We will take a walking tour through the historic centre.
 You will admire the delights of Prague’s Old Town (Staré město), above all the Old Town Square with Prague’s famous Astronomical Clock.
 After crossing the Charles Bridge over the Vltava River, we will make our way through the Lesser Town (Malá Strana). (prague.eu)

-Ice-breaker activities are an entertaining way to get to know other students on the study programme and at the same time to discover some less famous, though not less beautiful and interesting, places in Prague.
+Ice breaker activities are an entertaining way to get to know other students on the study programme and at the same time to discover some less famous, though not less beautiful and interesting, places in Prague.
 We’ll do our best to prepare activities that will be fun for you.

 Despite the fact that only a relatively small number of foreigners live in the Czech Republic, you can still find a great deal of cultural heterogenity in Prague.
 We have prepared a special guided tour focused on cultural traces, particularly those that you might not expect would exist in our country.
 The tour will include an interactive element in which you will need to solve tasks and seek out answers to intriguing questions directly in the streets of the city.